Part Two - A Proactive Approach to Elopement Prevention Virtual, Live Training

 - Describe quality improvement methods

-Presenters: Robin J. Allen, Chief Risk Officer, The Lilac Health Group; Robin A. Bleier, President/CEO, RB Health Partners, Inc.; Mary Maloney, Agency for Health Care Administration; Karen Goldsmith, FHCA Regulatory Consultant
+Presenters: Robin A. Bleier, President/CEO, RB Health Partners, Inc.; Mary Maloney, Chief - Bureau of Field Operations, Agency for Health Care Administration; Michelle Dillehay, Registered Nursing Consultant, Agency for Health Care Administration; Karen Goldsmith, FHCA Regulatory Consultant

 Attendees will earn a total of 2 computer-based CEUs.
 FHCA will post contact hours to CE Broker on August 27.